 PÉROT, GILLES, priest, Sulpician, parish priest of Montreal; b. c.
-1625 in the diocese of Chartres, d.
-17 (or 16) July 1680 in Canada.
+1625 in the diocese of Chartres; d.
+17 (or 16) July 1680 at Ville-Marie (Montreal).

 He officiated at the mass on 25 March 1674 in the chapel of the Hôtel-Dieu, which at that time was being used as a parish church, when Salignac de La Mothe-Fénelon delivered the famous sermon to which Governor Buade de Frontenac took such great exception.
 Legal proceedings ensued, which resulted in the preacher’s returning to France.
 M. Pérot did not express his approval of his colleague, but admitted that he had himself said just as much in his sermons without being disturbed.

 As the parish priest of Ville-Marie for 15 years, M. Pérot was responsible for the building of the parish church, of which the foundation stone was laid on 30 June 1672, in the presence of Governor Rémy de Courcelle and Intendant Talon.

 M. Pérot died suddenly in the seminary garden on 17 (or 16) July 1680 as he was getting ready to say mass.